PhantomGamers/SUWSF/README.md

 # Troubleshooting

-If this does not work for you, verify that a file named `SUWSF.log` is being created when you launch the game.
-If it is not, try renaming `wininet.dll` to `dsound.dll` or any other name on [this list](https://github.com/ThirteenAG/Ultimate-ASI-Loader#description) and see if the problem remains.

 If you get an error such as "Unable to load SUWSF.asi.
 Error:126", ensure you have the latest [64bit VC Redist installed](https://aka.ms/vs/17/release/vc_redist.x64.exe), alternatively use the [VisualCppRedist AIO](https://github.com/abbodi1406/vcredist) package which includes all versions of VC redist.

+If this does not work for you, verify that a file named `SUWSF.log` is being created when you launch the game.
+If it is not, try renaming `dsound.dll` to `dinput8.dll` or any other name on [this list](https://github.com/ThirteenAG/Ultimate-ASI-Loader#description) and see if the problem remains.

 # Credits